gvwilson/sdxjs/systems-programming/index.md

 <%- include('/inc/figure.html', {
     id: 'systems-programming-triple-callback',
-    img: '/static/tools-small.jpg',
+    img: './figures/triple-callback.svg',
     alt: 'Three levels of callback',
-    cap: 'Three levels of callback in the running example.',
+    cap: 'Three levels of callback in the running example.'
-    fixme: true
 }) %>

 Our program looks like it should work,